dreth/hbd/README.md

       - GIN_MODE=debug
 ```

 2. `docker-compose.prod.yml` - This file is used to run the application in a production environment.
 We use traefik as a reverse proxy.
 We can optionally map ports to a local machine but it is not necessary, we opted not to.
+A `.env.template` file is included in the repo, you can copy it to `.env` and fill in the necessary values, in this case just the `HBD_MASTER_KEY`.
+The `HBD_MASTER_KEY` is used to encrypt the user's data.

 ```yaml
 ---